More than 9 000 direct jobs are set to be created in

 Transnet said the project’s primary objective is to reduce rail and road traffic congestion based on a realistic and achievable system capacity.

-Executive Stephenson Ngubane said the joint project is going to bring a lot of
+Swaziland Railway Chief Executive Stephenson Ngubane said the joint project is going to bring a lot of benefits to

 “This project is gaining momentum and we believe that as we prepare the presentation for funding it will be supported.
 We believe that the standard of the rail that we are going to be constructing is going to bring a lot of efficiency and capacity,” Ngubane said.